How to use Photoshop Actions (Just the Basics)

 To turn Button Mode on or off, just click "Button Mode" in the menu to check or uncheck it.
 Turning Button Mode on and off

-The Actions Window Loading Actions Running Actions Checkmarks and Rectangles Recording Actions
+The Actions Window Loading Actions Running Actions Checkmarks and Rectangles Toggling Dialogs On and Off Recording/Creating Actions

 Loading Actions

-Another way to load an action is to use the menu in the actions window.
+One way to load an action is to use the menu in Photoshop's Actions Window.
 To open the menu, click the arrow in the upper right corner.

 Opening the Actions Menu

-Then select "Load Actions..." and browse to the location on your hard disk where the action resides.
-The default directory for Photoshop actions varies depending on the version and where you installed it, but on my system it is
+Then select "Load Actions..." and browse to the folder on your hard disk where you have placed the action (.atn) file.

 The actions window menu

-The Actions Window Loading Actions Running Actions Checkmarks and Rectangles Recording Actions
+The Actions Window Loading Actions Running Actions Checkmarks and Rectangles Toggling Dialogs On and Off Recording/Creating Actions

 Running Actions